AndreaCrotti/just-married/README.md

 - [x] set up logentries to get even more insights
 - [ ] register right DNS name and link it with Heroku
 - [ ] use https://github.com/kristoferjoseph/flexboxgrid for the alignment
+- [ ] check how to get good results on Google, matching all the possible various combinations of names

 ## DB schema